INFO-4602-5602/project-2-ncwit-team-13/README.md

 </p>

 <h3>Visualization 1 - Average GPA vs. Major, by Gender</h3>
 <p>This visualization is a scatterplot with major plotted on the x-axis and GPA on the y-axis.
 Average GPA is calculated for each instituation per major, and broken down by males and females.
-Individual points represent either female GPA in purple, male GPA in orange, or the cobined GPA in green for an individual institution.
+Individual points represent either female GPA in purple, male GPA in orange, or the comined GPA in green for an individual institution.
 The size of the point represents the number of students enrolled.
 The user can scroll through the years using a scroll tool to display individual years and potentially see changes over time.
 Comparison is a bit difficult due to change blindness as well as overlap in the data.</p>

 #### How to view
 You can view the visualization in the dashboard.